A literature review:

 You're going to need to sort and collate your references by main topics and themes, so you can see which arguments they support.
 This allows you to pull these ideas together to frame coherent arguments and provide supporting evidence from what you've read.

-This is where your literature matrix is useful.
-You can sort it by category (heading).
+Tabulating your literature like this means you can sort the table by the column headings.
 For example, you could sort it to group your references by key themes or by the section of your research question they are related to, which makes it easier to start your analysis and synthesis of your findings.

 Note: There is a large volume of work in this stage of your review so breaking it up into easier stages is a good idea.